MonikaBarget/GeoHumTutorials/README.md

 # Geo Hum Tutorials
 Maps and geohumanities tutorials created for IEG Mainz

+This page presents simple geohumanities tutorials and maps created for teaching, research and public relations at the Institute of European History in Mainz, Germany.
+Please visit our [blog](https://dhlab.hypotheses.org/) for more digital humanities reports and training opportunities.

 1. [Draft tutorial for creating and printing simple maps in QIGS (German)](https://pad.gwdg.de/s/rk6LpDw68#)

 2. [Draft tutorial for editing geodata with Geojson.io](https://pad.gwdg.de/s/BJ3wudDaI#)